-Many homeowners wonder about the benefits of parging concrete foundations of their home.
+Many homeowners wonder about the benefits of parging concrete foundations for their homes.
 There are several important reasons why parging should be considered by every homeowner.
-More than decorative, adding that extra coat to your walls and foundation provides extra protection for your home.
+More than decorative, adding that extra coat to your walls and the foundation provides extra protection for your home.

 A Weather Barrier

 For homeowners that live in areas with inclement weather like snow and large amounts of precipitation, that extra coat to your home’s foundation walls will help prevent unwanted cracks, damage, and holes caused over the years.
 While this may seem an additional expense that may not be required by the local building code, homes with exterior insulation really should have that extra protection.
 Parging concrete foundations will protect the insulation from sunlight and other factors that may cause wear and tear.

 Parging protects the most vulnerable parts of your home’s exterior.
 Little cracks and holes in the foundation can easily grow into major problems when not addressed.
 This can be a large financial burden, not to mention a lead to unnecessary headaches.
 Sometimes you might not need to repair the entire foundation but simply patch up the affected area.

 The foundation of your home needs the utmost care.
 Left exposed to the elements, sunlight, and time, imperfections will result.
 For example, slow wearing away of exposed brick, holes, and cracks.
 You also might want to hide any imperfections and marks that may have taken place during construction.
 Parging provides an extra layer that will bring aesthetic beauty to your home.
 This adds to the home’s overall curb-appeal.